panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-03-18-PMC/2020-03-18-PMC_Summary.md

 Jordi will send a reminder asking everyone to say something before the end of the week if there is an issue with this.

-Andy reminded everyone that the idea is for the meeting to take place in the 2nd half of June and be done remotely.
+Andy stated that the meeting will take place in the 2nd half of June and will be done remotely.

 **2. Update on Milestone 8.3 pan-learning.org up and running**

-There is a meeting for the WP8 scheduled 18/03/2020 at 14:30h (immediately after the PMC meeting) and what was said there was:
+There is a meeting for the WP8 scheduled 18/03/2020 at 14:30h (immediately after the PMC meeting) and it was said that:

 *Only thing missing now is a welcome page and to get it running under the pan-learning.org.
 AAI, single sign on, and connection to EOSC was discussed, where a EOSC meeting in Amsterdam was supposed to give some input.
 Due to COVID-19 this meeting was cancelled.
 ESS will get in contact with Jean-Francois about this matter.
 The e-learning platform is running on a virtual machine at ESS.
 Access to ESS cluster and cloud computing resources should be setup.*

 *Design for new e-learning platform Thomas mentioned that we need a design for the e-learning platform and Florian confirmed that ELI probably could do this.
 The work probably boils down to working CCS according.
 Florian and Thomas will discuss in seperate meeting how to proceed.*

-*Updates from ExPaNDS Nothing to report.
+*Updates from ExPaNDS: Nothing to report.
 Waiting for e-learning platform to be ready for use.*

 Jonathan explained that the key person from Copenhanguen University is on long-term sick and that a the task of finding a replacement is ongoing.

-Thomas clarified later on that a person has been found (that already worked in e-neutrons), however details about the contract have to be ironed out.
+Thomas clarified later that a person has been found (that already worked in e-neutrons), however details about the contract have to be ironed out.

 Andy explained that it is important that the website is available soon, as ExPaNDS is relying on this (if a solution cannot be found they may create their own learning/training solution).